Duke CE Leadership Series

 - The four levels of digital strategy: how you can adapt your approach to win

 - Why traditional approaches to strategy have reached their limits

 - Implications for leadership development

-Join the Duke CE Leadership Series on February 25 to gain the latest insights and forward-thinking frameworks to help drive your organization’s strategy for what’s now – and what’s next.
+Watch the on-demand webinar to gain the latest insights and forward-thinking frameworks to help drive your organization’s strategy for what’s now – and what’s next.